 The Executive Director, Mr Zewen Yang is employed under an executive services contract entered into in July 2008.
-The contract has a service term of three years.
+The contract had a service term of three years and is currently being extended until a formal review is completed in late 2012.
 Under the terms of the current contract Mr Yang's current remuneration package includes the following: